abramscris/kickstarter-analysis/README.md

 ![Theater%20Category%20Outcomes.png](https://github.com/abramscris/kickstarter-analysis/blob/main/Theater%20Category%20Outcomes.png)

 # Results
-Iniciating the Kickstarter the analysis perception over the Theater category has the better success rates compare to other category’s, reaffirming that Louise interest on the Theater category has potential.
-Furthermore, we can identify what would be recommended in order to obtained success on the project.
+Initiating the Kickstarter the analysis perception over the Theater category has the better success rates compare to other category’s, reaffirming that Louise interest on the Theater category has potential.
+Furthermore, we can identify that would be recommended in order to obtained success on the project, initiate a campaign during the months of May, June or July considering that May success rates were 111 when compared to the lower months of October, November and December.
+The highest success was in October with 65 successful campaigns.

 ![Parent%20Category%20Outcomes.png](https://github.com/abramscris/kickstarter-analysis/blob/main/Parent%20Category%20Outcomes.png)